spring-guides/gs-spring-boot-kubernetes/getting-started/step2.md

 EOF
 </code></pre>

-Then build the container image, giving it a tag (choose your own ID instead of "springguides" if you are going to push to Dockerhub):
+Then build the container image, giving it a tag (choose your own ID instead of "localhost/springguides" if you are going to push to Dockerhub):

 `docker build -t localhost/springguides/demo .`{{execute}}